solid-contrib/information/README.md

  * [Solid Apps](#solid-apps)
  * [Solid Developer Tools](#solid-developer-tools)
  * [Solid Events](#solid-events)

+Solid encourages you to keep the [code of conduct](code-of-conduct.md) in mind.
+If you are have a concern you can contact the Solid Team or submit and issue.

+[Discourse](https://forum.solidproject.org/), the [solid/chat](https://gitter.im/solid/chat) on gitter and [Reddit](https://www.reddit.com/r/SOLID) are great places to ask general questions which you can also search for on the [Frequently Unanswered Questions](https://github.com/solid/community/blob/master/frequently-unanswered-questions.md).

+User Testing is carried out to systematically test assumptions on a specific element.
+If you would like to become part of the User Testing Panel or would like to test an item that you hvave build on Solid [contact the Community Manager](https://github.com/solid/community/blob/master/community-roles.md).

 ## Solid Specifications
 At the core of Solid are the Solid specifications: